adi-mish/docker-test/README.md

 After checking that the image has been built succesfully, run `docker run -d -p 5000:5000 python_test:1.0`

 Navigate to localhost:5000 to ensure that the host port has been succesfully mapped to the container port and Hello World appears on your screen

+You can pull this image from my dockerhub using `docker pull adimish545/python_test`